 The acronyms “CMS” and “LMS” are often thrown around.
 Especially when discussing platforms for content creation and e-learning.
+But what is the key difference between CMS and LMS?

 A content management system (CMS) is designed for creating, managing and publishing digital content.
 It focuses on websites and blogs, facilitating content creation and collaboration.